NATURE IMMERSION PROGRAM

 Parent Support & Community Building:

-- Weekly summary emails highlighting each week's activities.
+- Summary emails highlighting each week's activities.
 These are especially valuable for Homeschooling families who are building their annual portfolios of learning.

 - Events: seasonal celebrations and other community gatherings.